arangodb/arangodb/Documentation/Books/HTTP/Agency/README.md

 HTTP Interface for Agency feature
 =================================

-The Agency is the ArangoDB component, which  manages the entire ArangoDB cluster.
+The Agency is the ArangoDB component which manages the entire ArangoDB cluster.
 ArangoDB itself mainly uses the Agency as a central place to store the configuration and the cluster nodes health management.
 It implements the Raft concensus protocol to act as the single-source of truth for the entire cluster.
 You may know other software providing similar functionality e.g. _Apache Zookeeper_, _etcd_ or _Consul_.

 To an end-user the Agency is essentially a fault-tolerant Key-Value Store with a simple REST-API.
-It is possilbe to use the Agency API for a variety of use-cases, for example:
+It is possible to use the Agency API for a variety of use-cases, for example:

 - Centralized configuration repository
 - Service discovery registry